Community Profile: Coachella

 Explore the visualizations below to learn more about demography, housing and social connectedness in the city of Coachella and how the city compares to the state, county and other places in the Coachella Valley.

 Coachella is the fifth largest city in the Coachella Valley with a population of 43,826.
 The city stretches across 30.08 square miles.

 The average household size in the city of Coachella is 3.85 people, and 22% of the total 11,379 households in the city are made up of non-family households (individuals living alone or with non-relatives) - well under the Coachella Valley average.

-The city of Coachella has a median age of 29 years old, relatively young compared to the state median age of 36 years old and the county median age of 35 years old.
+The city of Coachella has a median age of 29 years old, relatively young compared to the state median age of 36 years old and the national median age of 38 years old.

-33.5% of the city is under the age of 18, which is high for both the Coachella Valley region, Riverside County and the state of California.
+33.5% of the city is under the age of 18, which is high for the Coachella Valley region, state of California and the United States.

 Race & Ethnicity